dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 To reduce the number of TCP connections, domains may be configured to be core domains or satellite domains.
 Core domains have tunnels to all other core domains.
 Satellite domains have tunnels to all core domains.
-The simplest deployment has a single core domain and all other domains as satellite domains.
+The simplest deployment has a single core domain and all other domains as satellite domains, mostly POOL CELLS.
 This is a spoke deployment, where messages from a service in any satellite domain is sent directly to the core domain, but messages between services in different satellite domains are relayed through the core domain.
+ In the following example we will add a new Pool domains or we call them satellite domain.

+  > dcache pool create /srv/dcache/pool-A poolA poolsDomainA

+  > dcache pool create /srv/dcache/pool-B poolB poolsDomainB

 # Grouping CELLs - In different processes: